 Sunday – Irrawaddy Dolphins

 After breakfast we travelled to Kampi to board a local boat and cruise out onto the Mekong River to see the Irrawaddy dolphins.
 Unfortunately there’s not many of them left and they’re scared of people from the days they were hunted by local fishermen.
-We were lucky enough to spot them quite a few times during our 1 hour on the boat.
+We were lucky enough to spot them quite a few times during our one hour on the boat.
 Like other dolphins they swim together but as they come out of the water, you can see that their head and nose is much more round than any other dolphin.

 During our car journey we stopped at a tall and impressive new landmark to symbolise the relationship between Cambodia and Vietnam.
-If you know about the Khmer Rouge, you probably also know that it was the Vietnamese that achieved victory over them.
+If you know about the Khmer Rouge, you may also know that it was the Vietnamese that achieved victory over them.
 One of the carvings on the memorial site symbolises this with the fallen Khmer Rouge, identified by the scarves around their neck.

-After about 4 hours in the car, we were happy about arriving at Oeun Sakona Hotel in Sen Monorom.
+After about four hours in the car, we were happy about arriving at Oeun Sakona Hotel in Sen Monorom.
 We checked in then set out on an adventure to explore the local area.
 At first we stayed close to the hotel, exploring the nearby streets and having a look inside local shops.
 My friend was searching for deodorant without whitening agent in it.
 A harder task than you would imagine!
 Then after a cake stop at Hefalump Cafe, we found more cafes along a dirt road in the other direction.
 We walked past local homes, kids playing ball games, stray animals (or wandering pets!) and had to hide behind a tree in someone’s front yard as a herd of water buffalo were heading in our direction!
 They were tethered though and had people with them.
 A bit further up the road we admitted to ourselves that we were now lost and asked someone for directions back to the main street.
 The first few people we asked didn’t speak English but they found someone for us who did.

 It was free time for both us and our tour guides though our guides wanted us to have a good time.
 So, they asked if they could drive us to a good local restaurant for dinner as it was too far and dark for us to walk.
 It is called the Nature Lodge Eco-Tourism Resort and Training Centre and it had a mix of local and western food.
 The food WAS really good and it was in such a setting that it made you feel like you were dining in a treehouse.
 There was also a black cat roaming around and along the wooden beams in the open ceiling.
-He stopped by us for a pat.
+He stopped near us for a pat.
 About an hour later our guide and driver picked us up to drop us safely back to the hotel for a good night’s sleep.

 Monday – Climbing Bou Sra Waterfall

 On the drive back to Sen Monorom, we stopped at a minority village to learn about them and their way of life.
 They were friendly and a young girl sent forward by her mother accepted a few US dollars each from us to be there and to help support them.
 The kids had just come back from school with their backpacks on.
-No idea where their school is.
 The houses are basic and made from natural materials.
 There were chickens and puppies roaming around.
 While they were poor, living such a simple life and their interaction with one another as a family was somehow refreshing to see.
 I was left wondering if in fact they were the rich.

 Another stop along the way was a coffee plantation.
 The smell of the coffee at the restaurant here was intense and delicious.
 We didn’t stop at the restaurant though, instead we walked through the endless coffee bean plants until we arrived at a pile of coffee beans at the top of the hill.
 I thought they were cast-offs and picked up a few beans to throw at my travel buddy and tour guides.
 I soon realised after seeing their stressed faces that these coffee beans were there for a purpose.
 To dry in the sun.
 Learning: don’t expect the coffee beans to have any sort of boundary to keep visitors out.
-We even saw a dog wandering through another bed of drying coffee beans in a different area of the plantation!
+We even saw a dog wandering through another bed of drying coffee beans in a different area of the plantation.

 Afterwards our guides wanted to show off their local knowledge by driving us to the top of a mountain to see the view of Mondulkiri.
 The sign says ‘I love Mondulkiri’ and the view is spectacular.
 There is also a buddhist temple on this mountain and buddhists ready to bless you if you’ll let them.
-Tip: give them a tip.

 Our late lunch at the Cinnamon Cafe and Bakery at which I had a delicious slice of pumpkin pie meant that we had a late dinner.
 We’d walked past Chili on the Rocks restaurant and bar a few times so it was time to try the food there.
 Both swayed by what the person at the table next to us was having, we ordered the pork schnitzel.
 It was a good choice.
 In our short time there we made ourselves a new friend and protector, the resident dog from the restaurant next door.
 Every time someone walked towards our direction he barked at them!